thugborean/ida-lang/README.md

 **Summary**:

 IDA is a custom made, statically typed, JVM-based, interpreted, high-level programming language.
 It is currently being developed by Lund University CompSci student Alexander Mårtensson.
 The language interpreter is meant to be a toy-interpreter and a passion project.
-The goal and purpose of the language is to combine several things:
+The goal and purpose of the language is to combine two things:
-  * A modern JVM-based pseudo-scripting language that will be easy to use and pick up.
+  * A modern JVM-based language that will be straighforward easy to use and pick up.
   * The use of structs and composition for custom datatypes (instead of OOP).
-  * A stricter more formal take on a modern scripting language, straying from the likes of Python and Lua.

 **Usage**: